CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/3-preparing-training-data/README.md

      	pw.x -input pw-si-$i.in -npool 2 > pw-si-$i.out
 done
 ```
 Now you can perform SCF DFT calculation for each frame to evaluate the forces and energy.
-Let's play with the `max_displacement` and `max_cell_change` variables by constructing the different databases to sample enough chemical spaces (refer to `0.05A-2p`, `0.1A-3p`, `0.2A-5p` directories).
+Let's play with the `max_displacement` and `max_cell_change` variables by constructing the different datasets to sample enough chemical spaces (refer to `0.05A-2p`, `0.1A-3p`, `0.2A-5p` directories).

 <br/>

-**2. Labeling:** Now that we have generated a set of atomic configurations from the exploration step and computed their energy and forces from DFT calculations, the next step is to label these configurations with DFT-obtained energy and forces.
-This labeling process involves extracting raw data from the PW outputs and converting them into the input format required by `deepMD-kit` for training.
+**2. Labeling:** Now that you have generated a set of atomic configurations from the exploration step and computed their energy and forces from DFT calculations, the next step is to label these configurations.
+This labeling step involves extracting raw data from the PW outputs and converting them into the input format required by `deepMD-kit` for training.
 A full list of these files can be found [here](https://github.com/deepmodeling/deepmd-kit/blob/master/doc/data/system.md).
 The following is a description of the basic `deepMD-kit` input formats:

 <br/>